Yaz Farooq teams up with Head Of The Charles® Regatta Chairman of Rules and Appeals

-Championship silver medals and one gold in that time.
-She competed in the 1992 and
+Championship in 1995 along with three silver medals in that time.
+She competed in

-1996 Olympics.
-Yaz's favorite race is the Head of the Charles—a regatta her crews
+the 1992 and 1996 Olympics.
+Yaz's favorite race is the Head of the Charles—a regatta

 Yaz lived in Boston from 1989-1992 while training for the U.S. Team and says that

 she put in so many miles on the Charles that the course has been permanently etched

 in her brain.
 Yaz began rowing at the University of Wisconsin in 1984, and raced

 the Head Of The Charles® for the first time in 1985.
 She currently serves as the